electrickite/httpty/README.md

 ## Configuration

-If needed, create a local configuration file to override the default settings:
+If needed, create a [TOML][5] configuration file to override the default
+settings:

-    $ cp config/default.json config/local.json
+    $ cp config/default.toml config/local.toml
-    $ vi config/local.json
+    $ vi config/local.toml

-The following configuration options are available:

-    {
-      "timestamps": true,              Add timestamps to console messages "server": {
-        "user": "myuser",              The user for the server process (optional) "group": "mygroup",            The group for the server process (optional) "port": 3000,                  HTTP server port
-        "cert": "/path/to/cert.pem",   Path to TLS certificate
-        "key": "/path/to/key.pem"      Path to TLS private key },
-      "client": {
-        "command": "/bin/sh",          Path to executable command for pty "args": [],                    Array of arguments to pass to command "connections": 10,             Connection limit
-        "ping": 60,                    Socket ping interval in seconds (0 disables pings) "motd": "Hello, world!"
-Message of the day to display on connect }
-    }
+See `config/default.toml` for the complete list of configuration options.

+### Environment variables

+Setting the `NODE_ENV` environment variable will cause an additional configuration file to be read.
+Eg, `NODE_ENV=production` will load `config/production.toml`.

+Configuration options will also be read from the environment.
+See `config/custom-environment-variables.toml` for the list of available environment variables.
+Ex:

+    PORT=8000 CMD_PATH=/bin/zsh node server.js

 ## Service